linorobot/linorobot2_hardware/README.md

 - **MOTORX_INV** - Flag used to invert the direction of the motor.
 More on that later.

-*WIFI related settings*
+### WIFI SETTINGS

 - **AGENT_IP** - micro-ROS agent IP. eg. host IP, { 192, 168, 1, 100 }
 - **AGENT_PORT** - micro-ROS agent port. default 8888
 - **WIFI_SSID**
 - **WIFI_PASSWORD**

-The mirco-ROS wifi transport is selected with a setting in firmare/platformio.ini.
+The micro-ROS wifi transport is selected with a setting in firmare/platformio.ini.

     board_microros_transport = wifi